+Also for 2009, transmission gear ratios were revised (gears 3 and 4 were made approximately 5 percent lower) to take maximum advantage of the changes to the engine.
 The five-speed automatic works very well with the engine.
 It shifts up smoothly, and will run the engine to its redline during full-throttle acceleration.
 On occasion it was a tad slow to shift down two or three gears, but overall its performance did not prevent us from enjoying the drive.

 The brakes were sure stoppers, and the ABS works unobtrusively.
 We haven't tried them with a heavy load or a trailer, however.

 Overall, Ridgeline impresses with its tightness and smoothness.
 It's more maneuverable, more enjoyable to drive, than any full-size pickup.